 Do you want to win $500?
 Participate in WOTC Survey Contest by clicking here.

-A veteran owned company with a mission to help out-processing military personnel and veterans find employment, Contract Professionals, Inc. (CPI) recently launched a comprehensive effort to take advantage of the Federal Government’s Work Opportunity Tax Credit (WOTC) more than two years ago.
+A service disabled veteran owned company with a mission to help out-processing military personnel and veterans find employment, Contract Professionals, Inc. (CPI) recently launched a comprehensive effort to take advantage of the Federal Government’s Work Opportunity Tax Credit (WOTC) more than two years ago.
 So what exactly is the WOTC?
 And what does it mean for our veterans and other potential candidates?

 Launched in 1996, the WOTC is a Federal tax credit available to employers for hiring individuals from certain groups who have consistently faced significant barriers to employment.
 WOTC helps specific workers including veterans and individuals from other targeted groups.
 One of the goals of the WOTC is assisting individuals in earning a steady income, while participating employers are able to reduce their income tax liability.
 The purpose of the program is really to help underrepresented individuals, which includes our veterans, gain employment.

 “The WOTC program gives CPI additional leverage, as we recruit and employ veterans from all across the United States,” said Steve York, CEO and Founder, CPI.

 There are also other positive implications for companies like CPI when they take advantage of the WOTC.
 “Because many of our clients and potential clients have developed specific spends or budgets to employ our veterans, the WOTC is an attractive benefit for everyone involved.”